httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 this is limited to occasions where clients have no prior information (see {{privacy}}), or when persisted commitments have expired.

-For example, because the `Alt-Svc` header field {{I-D.ietf-httpbis-alt-svc}} likely appears in an unauthenticated and unencrypted channel, it is subject to downgrade by network attackers.
+For example, because the `Alt-Svc` header field {{RFC7838}} likely appears in an unauthenticated and unencrypted channel, it is subject to downgrade by network attackers.
 In its simplest form, an attacker that wants the connection to remain in the clear need only strip the `Alt-Svc` header field from responses.

 Downgrade attacks can be partially mitigated using the `commit` member of the http-opportunistic well-known resource, because when it is used, a client can avoid using cleartext to contact a